Antonio Tabucchi: Career

 In 1994 he released Gli ultimi tre giorni di Fernando Pessoa, as well as the novel that brought him the most recognition: Sostiene Pereira, winner of the Prizes Super Campiello, Scanno and Jean Monnet for European Literature.
 The protagonist of this novel becomes the symbol of the defence of freedom for information for the political opponents of all anti-democratic regimes.
 In Italy, during the election campaign, the opposition against the controversial communication magnate Silvio Berlusconi aggregated around this book.
 The director Roberto Faenza drew from it the eponymous film (1995) in which he cast Marcello Mastroianni as Pereira and Daniel Auteuil as Dr. Cardoso.

 In 1997 Tabucchi wrote the novel The Missing Head of Damasceno Monteiro (La testa perduta di Damasceno Monteiro) based on the true story of a man whose headless corpse was found in a park.
 It was discovered that the man had been murdered in a police station of the Republican National Guard (GNR).
 The news story struck the writer's sensitivity and imagination.
 The event's setting in Porto also gave the author the opportunity to show his love for the city.
 In order to finish this novel, Tabucchi worked on the documents gathered by the investigators at the Council of Europe in Strasbourg who enforce civil rights and the conditions of detention in Europe, including the relationship between citizens and police.
-The novel proved prophetic when police Sergeant José dos Santos later confessed the murder, was convicted and sentenced to 17 years' imprisonment.
+The novel proved prophetic when police Sergeant José dos Santos later confessed to the murder, was convicted and sentenced to 17 years' imprisonment.
 Also in 1997, Tabucchi wrote Marconi, se ben mi ricordo, followed the next year by L'Automobile, la Nostalgie et l'Infini (1998).
 That year the Leibniz Academy awarded him the Prize Nossack.

 He wrote Gli Zingari e il Rinascimento and Ena poukamiso gemato likedes (Una camicia piena di macchie.
 Conversazioni di A.T. con Anteos Chrysostomidis) in 1999.
 In 2001 Tabucchi published the epistolary novel, Si sta facendo sempre più tardi (English translation, 2006: It's Getting Later All the Time).
 In it, 17 letters which celebrate the triumph of the word, which like "messages in the bottle", have no addressee, they are missives the author addressed to an "unknown poste restante".
 The book received the 2002 Prize France Culture (the French cultural radio) for foreign literature.

 He used to spend six months of the year in Lisbon, with his wife, a native of the city, and their two children.
 The rest of the year he spent in Tuscany, where he taught Portuguese literature at the University of Siena.
-Tabucchi considered himself a writer only in an ontological sense, because from the existential point of view he was glad to define himself as a "university professor".
+Tabucchi considered himself a writer only in an ontological sense because from the existential point of view, he was glad to define himself as a "university professor".
 For Tabucchi, literature was not a profession, "but something that involves desires, dreams and imagination".
 Tabucchi regularly contributed articles to the cultural pages of the newspapers Corriere della Sera and El País.